19hours/sg-statutes/Acts/Companies Act.md

 —

-160A —Substantial property transactions
+160A — Substantial property transactions
 (Repealed by Act 38 of 1998)

 —

+160B —

-160B —Exceptions from section 160A
+Exceptions from section 160A
 (Repealed by Act 38 of 1998)

 —